 MediShield Life is a basic health insurance plan that helps to pay for large hospital bills and selected costly outpatient treatments such as dialysis and chemotherapy.
-As a citizen, you are automatically covered under this plan.
+PRs are automatically covered under this plan.
 You may also use your Medisave savings to pay for private medical insurance.
 Find out more: www.medishieldlife.sg